Courage Quashigah

 Major Courage Emmanuel Kobla Quashigah (9 September 1947 - 5 January 2010) was a Ghanaian soldier and politician.
 He held many prominent positions in the Ghana Armed Forces and was a Minister of State for Agriculture and later Health in the NPP government of John Kufuor between 2001 and 2009.
-He also has a daughter called Rosalind Eleazar who is a British actress.
+His daughter is British actress Rosalind Eleazar.

 Early life and education

 Quashigah was born at Kedzi in the Volta Region of Ghana.
 He had his secondary and sixth form education at the Keta Secondary School also in the Volta Region.
 He gained his GCE Ordinary Level and GCE Advanced Level certificates there.
 He proceeded to the United Kingdom where he studied at the Royal Military Academy at Sandhurst.
 He qualified with a Diploma in Economics, War studies and Communication studies.
 He was awarded the Cane and Certificate of Honour as Best Overseas Cadet and Highest in the Order of Merit at Sandhurst.